Nishant-Dwivedi/Nishant-Dwivedi/README.md

 ### Glad to see you here!
-I'm a **Javascript** developer with 1.5 years of experience in building Single-page applications using **ReactJS** for the front-end and **NodeJS** for the back-end.
-I am currently learning NextJS because server-side rendering seems to be the next big thing the web industry is moving towards.
+I'm a **Javascript** developer with 1.5 years of experience in building Single-page applications using **ReactJS** for the front-end and **Express(NodeJS)** for the back-end.
+I have experience with some industry-standard React libraries like React-testing-library(Jest), React Router, and Redux and React-Query.
+I also have experience with web technologies like mongoDB, typescript, tailwindCSS, webpack, vite and the likes.